clubedaentrega/log-sink-server/api.md

 Note that `options.query` is very similiar to a stream filter, but with some important differences:

 * a start date must be informed in `date.min`
-* exactly one value must be queried for `relevance`, since logs with different relevances are not store together
+* exactly one value must be queried for `relevance`, since logs with different relevances are not stored together
 * the `extra` can also be queried.
 See the [official docs](http://docs.mongodb.org/manual/tutorial/query-documents/) for more on the syntax

-This call returns an array of logs, each element has:
+This call returns an array of logs, each element is an object with:

 * origin: string
 * date: date